googleapis/google-cloud-cpp/doc/ctype-cord-workarounds.md

 If you are not building `google-cloud-cpp` from source, then you are probably using a package manager, such as [vcpkg](https://vcpkg.io) or [Conda](https://conda.io).
 The `google-cloud-cpp` recipes in the package manager should match the Protobuf version in that package manager.
-If they configuration is incorrect, please file a bug with the package maintainers.
+If their configuration is incorrect, please file a bug with the package maintainers.

 ## Enabling ctype=CORD workarounds with Bazel